MatinatorX/meshagent-ubuntucore/README.md

 `apt install snapcraft`

-Copy the source folders somewhere, such as your home directory.
+Copy the source somewhere, such as your home directory.

-Edit line 22 of `/meshsnap/snapcraft.yaml` to point to where you copied the /meshsource/ folder.

-Run `snapcraft` within the /meshsnap/ directory to build.
+Run `snapcraft` in source directory to build.
 The snap file will output to the same directory.